input-output-hk/iogx/doc/api.md

 [easy-purescript-nix](https://github.com/justinwoo/easy-purescript-nix).

-If you find that you want to use a different version of some of the implicit inputs, for instance because IOGX has not been updated, or because you need to test against a specific branch, you can use the `follows` syntax like in the example above.
+If you find that you want to use a different version of some of the implicit inputs listed above, for instance because IOGX has not been updated, or because you need to test against a specific branch, you can use the `follows` syntax like in the example above.

 Note that the Haskell template `flake.nix` does this by default with `CHaP`, `hackage.nix` and `haskell.nix`.